rolczynski/rolczynski.github.io/_posts/2020-01-23-itroduction-to-ml-robustness.md

 There are several methods to approximate the solution (a lower or upper bound), which we are going to cover in upcoming blog posts.
-Hopefully, in the linear case, we can easily solve this exactly because the loss directly depends on $x$, our simplified loss landscape (formal details [here](https://adversarial-ml-tutorial.org/linear_models/)).
+Hopefully, in the linear case, we can easily solve this exactly because the loss directly depends on $$x$$, our simplified loss landscape (formal details [here](https://adversarial-ml-tutorial.org/linear_models/)).

 $$ \min_{w,b} \frac{1}{D} \sum_{(x,y) \in D} L \left(y \cdot (w^Tx + b) − \epsilon \|w\|_1 \right ) $$